 adb shell settings list secure | grep -i accessibility

 To change a specific setting, use the following command followed by the accessibility setting.
 Also, change the value next to ‘enabled=‘ with “1” for enabling or “0” for disabling.
-Remember that some changes may require a reboot for them to take effect.
+Remember that some changes may require a reboot to take effect.

 adb shell settings put secure